 Great peace have those who love your law, and nothing can make them stumble.
 (Psalm 119:165)

-So here is a question that must be asked.
-Do you love the Word of God?
-Perhaps the best way to objectively answer that question is by looking at the amount of time you spend in the Word of God—daily . . . weekly . . . monthly.
-When you love something, regardless of what it might be—a favorite food, a faithful pet, or an enjoyable hobby—you simply want to spend time with it.
-Think about those movies you love so much that you can watch them over and over and over again, to the point where you know what the actors are going to say before they say it.
-Can the same be said about your desire to read through the Bible over and over and over again?
+So here is the question that must be asked: Do you truly love the Word of God?
+Perhaps the best way to answer that question is by looking at the amount of time you spend in the Word of God — daily . . . weekly . . . monthly.
+When you love something, regardless of what it might be, you want to spend time with it – whether it is a favorite food or a faithful friend.
+Think about it this way: We can watch the movies we love over and over and over again.
+Can the same thing be said about your desire to read through the Bible over and over and over again?

 This is the Gospel.
 This is grace for your race.
 NEVER FORGET THAT . . .
 AMEN!